vyapp/vy/BOOK.md

 ### The 'sel' tag and AreaVi.tag_add/AreaVi.tag_remove method

 The 'sel' tag is a built-in tag that corresponds to text selection, it can be added to ranges of text when needed, the text's background will be modified.
-Try the following piece of code below.
+Try the following piece of code below:

 ~~~python
 area = AreaVi('None')
 area.pack(expand=True, fill=BOTH)
 area.insert('1.0', 'alpha')